averyscottnorris/ACBrewingCalculator/README.md

 3. Check the box near the top to enter 'Developer Mode'.

-4. Then click the box that says 'Load Unpacked Extension', and navigate to the 'Code' folder on your computer.
+4. Then click the box that says 'Load Unpacked Extension', and navigate to the folder you unzipped on your computer.

 5. The extension will install, and can be accessed by the icon in the top-right of the browser bar.